Inedo/inedo-docs/BuildMaster/administration/applications/import-export.md

 title: Importing and Exporting Applications
 subtitle: Importing & Exporting Applications
 keywords: buildmaster
-sequence: 300
+sequence: 60
 show-headings-in-nav: true
 ---

-BuildMaster can export an application's configuration and history into a [universal package](/upack), and then publish that package to a feed in [ProGet](/proget) or a file on a disk.
-You import applications in the same manner.
+Importing and Exporting Applications can be a great way to minimize a lot of the work needed to create new applications.
+If you have a pipeline strategy that you want to repeat with only small differences you can export it to a package source and import it under a new name where the changes can be made.
+Another potential use case would be if you have another instance of BuildMaster and want to use the same Application you can quickly import any version of the application and start using it.

 ## Exporting Applications {#exporting data-title="Exporting Applications"}

-You can open the application export page from the application settings, or from Admin > Export Applications.
+You can open the application export page from the your applications advanced settings page, or from Admin > Export Applications.
 When exporting applications, you have the following options:

 {.docs}
 - **Applications** - list of applications to export; this option will only appear when the page is accessed from the administration section